 - What are the size limits and PDF format restrictions on PDF files I can use?

 - Filesize is determined by the memory handling facilities of the target devices.
-For PCs and Macs large file sizes (e.g. 100Mbytes or more) should work in most cases, but on mobile devices their memory handling is much less sophisticated and they slice the memory up into 64Mb chuncks per application.
+For PCs and Macs large file sizes (e.g. 100Mbytes or more) should work in most cases, but on mobile devices their memory handling is much less sophisticated and they slice the memory up into 64Mb chunks per application.
 We recommend that for distribution reasons (reliable downloading/fast downloading) and for memory management reasons, files should be kept to under 50Mb and preferably under 30Mb - the number of pages does not really matter - it can be 1000s.
-PDF files can be saved in a reduced size manner to ensure files are not too large and of course for screens (which have relatively low resolution) there is no need to use hi-resolution print-ready PDF formats - some publishing systems, like InDesign and Word, allowing you to export the conten as "For screen display" or "Minimum filesize" so this is the recommended approach.
+PDF files can be saved in a reduced size manner to ensure files are not too large and of course for screens (which have relatively low resolution) there is no need to use very hi-resolution print-ready PDF formats.
+Some publishing systems, like InDesign and Word, allowing you to export the content as "For screen display" or "Minimum filesize" so this is the recommended approach.
 If the files are still too large then we recommend splitting them into 2 or more "volumes".
-As the files are viewed interactively it is important to include a Contents list (also known as a bookmark tree or outline) for fast navigation, [articularly for mobile devices.
+As the files are viewed interactively it is important to include a Contents list (also known as a bookmark tree or outline) for fast navigation, particularly for mobile devices.
 PDF files converted should not be set with Adobe-style protection and should not include embedded media such as 3D models or video clips.
 To provide video and audio support use links to separately hosted mp4 and mp3 files.
 See also our "All about PDF files" page: here

 - What operating systems are supported?